judytabbal/dynbrainSS/README.md

 # dynbrainSS

 ## Description
 'dynbrainSS' is a MATLAB gui interface that allow users to test and compare different Source Separation (SS) methods performance in dynamic functional connectivity context, in order to track spatiotemporal activity of brain networks.
+This gui is built based on the study of our article titled "Dynamics of task-related electrophysiological networks: a benchmarking study".

 ## Installation
-All you need to de is to:
+All you need to do is to:
 - Download and unpack all source code provided here
 - Add them (folders and subfolders) into your MATLAB path
 - Download fieldtrip package from our project release [release here](https://github.com/judytabbal/dynbrainSS/releases/tag/v1.0), but DO NOT manually add fieldtrip to your MATLAB path, ft_defaults will be added automatically by code
-- Donwload and unpack HCP data from (link) in cas you wish to test HCP data results
+- Donwload and unpack HCP data from (link) in case you wish to test HCP data results

 ## Manual Guide
 A pdf for 'dynbrainSS manual' is available in the [release here](https://github.com/judytabbal/dynbrainSS/releases/tag/v1.0) as a simple step-by-step guide for interface use.

 ## Results Examples
-- Some MATLAB Figures for an example of ICA-JADE method application on dynamic functional connectivity of MEG data during motor and working memory tasks (used and described in our article titled "Dynamics of task-related electrophysiological networks: a benchmarking study", refer for more details).
+- Some MATLAB Figures for an example of ICA-JADE method application on dynamic functional connectivity of MEG data during motor and working memory tasks (used and described in our article, refer for more details).
 - These figures can be opened in MATLAB software and allow a good 3D interactive visualisation of brain networks.